AndrewAfony/NewsApp/README.md

 # NewsApp
-An application for tracking the latest news with the ability to search and save to favorites.
+News app.
+View current news from many different sources with the ability to save individual articles to favorites.
+Search by keywords.